magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mc-41359-magento-patch-missing-settings-samesite-cookie-param.md

 For instructions on how to apply an MQP patch, use the following links depending on your Magento product:

 * Adobe Commerce: [Apply patches using Magento Quality Patches Tool](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching/mqp.html) in our developer documentation
-* Adobe Commerce on our cloud architecture: [Upgrades and Patches > Apply patches](https://devdocs.magento.com/cloud/project/project-patch.html) in our developer documentation.
+* Adobe Commerce on our cloud infrastructure: [Upgrades and Patches > Apply patches](https://devdocs.magento.com/cloud/project/project-patch.html) in our developer documentation.

 ## Related reading